MacaPecha/devsite-docs/guides/online-payments/checkout-api/v2/other-payment-ways.en.md

 >
 > Important
 >
-> If the boleto is paid after the expiration date, the amount will be refunded to the payer's Mercado Pago account.
+> If the boleto is paid after the expiration date, the amount will be refunded to the payer's Mercado Libre account.

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Pix payments